nicholascsmith/excellent/README.md

 ```

 > [!NOTE]
-> To update the dotfiles repository, copy the modified dotfiles from `~/.config/` to `~/excellent/dots/` and push changes.
+> To update the dotfiles later, copy the modified dotfiles from `~/.config/` to `~/excellent/dots/` and push changes to your repository.

 ## Install Applications